 However, brewers also need to be willing to take a hard look at where they want to locate and do their homework to make sure they can establish a successful brewery there.
-When it comes to starting a microbrewery, word of mouth is no substitute for market research, says Ben Price, co-founder of Hard Knocks Brewing, a small brewpub in its second year of operation.
+Word of mouth is no substitute for market research, says Ben Price, co-founder of Hard Knocks Brewing, a small brewpub in its second year of operation.

 Step 3: Choosing brewery equipment

 Ninkasi Brewing began in 2006 on a 15-barrel system and produced 1,650 barrels.
-According to the Brewers Association, in 2014 Ninkasi was the thirty-sixth largest brewery in the U.S., and the fourth largest in its home state of Oregon, after powerhouse brands such as Deschutes, Rogue, and Full Sail.
+In 2018, Ninkasi sold 90,000 barrels and was the thirty-fifth largest brewery in the U.S., and the fourth largest in its home state of Oregon, after powerhouse brands such as Deschutes, Rogue, and Full Sail.
 In April, 2019, the brewery sold its majority stake to a larger organization.

 Co-founders Jamie Floyd and Nikos Ridge leased their startup system from a family running a German restaurant out of a former brewpub.
 While brewing and self-distributing their beer, Floyd and Ridge purchased property where they could relocate and expand operations.
 They moved into their current location with a 20-bbl brew system, three 60-bbl fermenters, and one 20-bbl fermenter.
-A year later they replaced the 20-bbl brew system with a 30-bbl system, followed by another expansion a year and a half later to 50 barrels.
+A year later, they replaced the 20-bbl brew system with a 30-bbl system, followed by another expansion a year and a half later to 50 barrels.
 Today they use an 80-100-bbl brew system, but the 50-bbl is still online for special brewing projects and research-and-development beers.
-In 2015, Ninkasi brewed 105,000 barrels.

 Step 4: Building relationships with vendors and the local community